brimdata/zed/docs/lake/format.md

 allowing a scan to do a byte-range retrieval of the ZNG object when processing only a subset of data.

-> Note the ZST format will have seekable checkpoints based on the sort key that
+> Note the ZST format allows individual vector segments to be read in isolation
-> are encoded into its metadata section so there is no need to have a separate
+> and the in-memory ZST representation is support for random access so there is
-> seek index for the columnar object.
+> no need to have a seek index for the vector object.

 #### Commit History